The Ottoman Monuments in Athens are just a handful of monuments.

 Tzisdarakis Mosque in Monastiraki Sq

 The Tzisdarakis Mosque is the most prominent Ottoman monument in Athens, in the center of the busy Monastiraki square.
-It was built in 1758 by the governor of Athens at the time, Voevoda Mustafa Aga Tzisdarakis.
+It was built in 1758 by the (vicious) governor of Athens at the time, Voevoda Mustafa Aga Tzisdarakis.

 The Pillars supporting the wall of Adrian’s Library

-The Ottomans believed that the destruction of the ancient monuments would bring them all kinds of disasters and plagues.
+The Ottomans believed that the ruin of the ancient monuments would bring them all kinds of disasters and plagues.
 When the Sultan found out about the pillar, Tzisdarakis was unseated as a governor and was expelled from Athens.

 The year after Tzisdarakis had used the pillar, history mentions a plague that broke in Athens, and the Ottomans attributed it to Tzisdarakis’ hybris.